Hedge Cutting in Tonbridge, Kent, London and the South of England | Located in Sevenoaks

 Beech – Box – Cedar – Conifer – Deciduous – Evergreens – Hornbeam – Leylandii – Low-Growing – Privet – Willow – Yew

 Regulations exist for mature hedgerows to make sure hedge cutting causes no harm to native bird species or their nests.
 This is why we only undertake some types of cutting and trimming seasonally, usually before March and after August.
 The time between March and August is the main breeding season for many bird species.
 The Wildlife and Countryside Act (1981) makes it an offence to damage, destroy or remove a nest.

 It also forbids taking, injuring and killing adult birds or chicks, and intentionally taking or destroying eggs.

-If you suspect nesting birds at any property in Sevenoaks, Orpington or the surrounding areas during our main hedge cutting season, please let us know.
+If you suspect nesting birds at any property in Sevenoaks, Tonbridge or the surrounding areas during our main hedge cutting season, please let us know.
 We’ll carry out a full inspection of your hedges, and we will advise you on what the next course of safe and ethical action should be.

 Responsibility for Hedge Cutting

 The size and the condition of hedges can often cause disagreements between neighbours.
 If a boundary hedge forms the perimeter of two or more properties, it is the joint responsibility of all neighbours to keep that hedge maintained.
 All persons must agree on major hedge work, such as laying, removal or coppicing.
 We even recommend reaching a joint consensus on hedge cutting and trimming work.

 If a neighbour’s hedge encroaches onto your property, you only have the right to cut anything that crosses the boundary line.
 Your neighbour must ask your permission if they, or a service provider, needs to cut any part of the hedge on your property.